theapplegates/scaling-succotash/README.md

 API: Next Generation (CNG)].

-Various backends can be enabled via Cargo features, e.g. `crypto-nettle` or `crypto-cng` and exactly one can be enabled at a time.
+Various backends can be enabled via Cargo features, e.g. `crypto-openssl` or `crypto-openssl` and exactly one can be enabled at a time.

-Currently, the `crypto-nettle` feature is enabled by default - regardless of the operating system used.
+Currently, the `crypto-openssl` feature is enabled by default - regardless of the operating system used.
 If you choose to enable a different backend, please make sure to disable the default first.